 It's an abstraction for a File System build with Free.
 Attendees will write interpreters for storages of their choice (like HDFS, Elasticsearch, PostgreSQL).
 At the end of hackhaton we will get a nice website that allows you to connect (mount) to specific storage, list, write and read its content

-The plain text accounting tool of the future
+The plain text accounting tool of the future.
+Written in PureScript.

 Building music types